 As part of maintaining RIC status, dividends pertaining to a given fiscal year may be distributed up to 12 months subsequent to the end of that fiscal year provided such dividends are declared prior to the filing of Main Street's federal income tax return.
 Main Street will generally be required to pay an excise tax equal to 4% of the amount by which 98% of the company's annual taxable income for a given year exceeds the distributions for such year.
-For the years ended December 31, 2008 and 2007, estimated annual taxable income exceeded dividend distributions from such taxable income, and accordingly, Main Street accrued to "Income tax provision (benefit)" an excise tax of \$112,625 on the 2008 estimated excess taxable income carried forward into 2009 and \$60,000 on the 2007 estimated excess taxable income carried forward into 2008.
-For the year ended December 31, 2008, estimated excess taxable income carried forward into 2009 totaled \$2,799,963 million and was reduced by, for tax purposes, the monthly dividend paid in January 2009 since it was declared and accrued prior to December 31, 2008.
+For the years ended December 31, 2008 and 2007, estimated annual taxable income exceeded dividend distributions from such taxable income, and accordingly, Main Street accrued to "Income tax provision (benefit)" an excise tax of \$112,625 on the 2008 estimated excess taxable income carried forward into 2009 and \$60,000 on the 2007 estimated excess taxable income carried forward into 2009, setimated excess taxable income carried forward into 2009 and \$60,000 on the 2007 estimated excess taxable income carried forward into 2009, setimated excess taxable income carried forward into 2009 and \$60,000 on the 2007 estimated excess taxable income carried forward into 2009 and \$60,000 on the 2007 estimated excess taxable income carried forward into 2009 stolated \$2,799,963 million and was reduced by, for tax purposes, the monthly dividend paid in January 2009 since it was declared and accrued prior to December 31, 2008.
 This tax treatment resulted in a reduction of the 2008 excise taxes required to be paid.
-Excluding the impact for this tax treatment of the January 2009 dividend, Main Street estimates that it generated undistributed taxable income of \$3,952,448 million during 2008 that will be carried forward toward distributions paid in 2009.
-For the year ended December 31, 2007, excess taxable income carried forward into 2008 totaled \$1,481,131 million.
+Excluding the impact for this tax treatment of the January 2009 dividend, Main Street estimates that it generated undistributed taxable income of \$3,952,448 million during 2008 that will be carried forward into 2008 totaled \$1,481,131 million.